Vaiterius/Miniblog-App/README.md

 times trying to implement features on your own without straight up following a tutorial verbatim, but they were valuable learning experiences.

+Combining the [TinyMCE WYSIWYG editor](https://www.tiny.cloud/) with the s3 bucket by far was the most time-consuming process, but it eventually worked out in the end.

-I'm not the greatest frontend UI designer so tinkering with the CSS and Javascript was quite time-consuming compared to how much I worked in the Flask and SQL backend.
+I'm not the greatest frontend UI designer so tinkering with the CSS and Javascript took quite a while compared to how much I worked in the Flask and SQL backend.